 Say thank you – it’s the cheapest and easiest tip.
 Show gratitude for customer time and for their feedback.
-Not only will it nurture a positive experience with your business, it will boost participation in future surveys.
+Not only will it nurture a positive experience with your business, but it will also boost participation in future surveys.
 Here are a couple of nice outros:

 - With your feedback, we’ll make your experience even better!